afghanyarrami-bit/currency-converter-app/README.md

 **Currency Converter App** is a lightweight and user-friendly web application built with **React.js** that allows users to instantly convert amounts between world currencies.
 It features a clean white card UI with country flags, currency codes, and real-time conversion display.

-This project was built by **Alamin** (afghanyarrami-bit), a Junior Frontend Developer based in 🇨🇭 Switzerland, as part of a growing portfolio of React.js projects.
+This project was built by **Afghanyar** (afghanyarrami-bit), a Junior Frontend Developer based in 🇨🇭 Switzerland, as part of a growing portfolio of React.js projects.

 > ⚠️ **Note:** This version uses **static/fixed exchange rates** — no external API is used.
 All conversion logic is handled locally inside the app.